decryptedlayer/Anubis/README.md

 **Abstract**

-A quantum resistant peer-to-peer instant messenger utilising a suite of cryptographic algorithms that makes it theortically infeasable for an adversary to break using a quantum computer.
+A quantum resistant peer-to-peer instant messenger utilising a suite of cryptographic algorithms that makes it theoretically infeasable for an adversary to break using a quantum computer.

 **Encryption methods to maximise resistance to quantum based attacks**